savo92/savo92.github.io/index.md

 Hey!
 I'm Lorenzo and this is just my personal page.

-I'm a Full Stack Developer, from Italy!
+I'm a Tech Leader / Senior Full Stack Developer, from Italy!

 ### Work